Lisa Fernandez: Honors

 On April 24, 2001, the Lakewood City Council recognized Fernandez as one of the most remarkable athletes ever to come from the playgrounds and ball diamonds of Lakewood.
 The city council named the ball field at Mayfair Park in her honor, as the Lakewood Sports Hall of Fame Athlete of the Year.

 Fernandez was inducted into the Baseball Reliquary's Shrine of the Eternals in 2019.

 Later years

 She married Michael Lujan in 2002 and gave birth to their sons Antonio in 2005, and Cruz in 2008.
 Fernandez and her family reside in Long Beach, California.
 Fernandez is currently an assistant coach for the women's softball team at UCLA.
 In 2017, she was suspended two games for bumping an umpire after being ejected from a Bruins' Women's College World Series game.
 On August 10, 2022, Fernandez was promoted to associate head coach for the Bruins.

+In November 2024, Athletes Unlimited hired Fernandez as the general manager for team Talons in their inaugural season of the Athletes Unlimited Softball League (AUSL).